Moonshine Aluminum Polish (very strong)

 And thats it, you will have one of the best polish for aluminum that you can find it does just as good as Zephyr Pro 40 metal polishing that you can normally find in a TA or Petro truck stop.
 It also is great to polish chrome,silver,copper,diamond plate,stainless steel.
 If you want to see the magic of how good this formula polishes metal take a old black tarnished penny and use some of this mixture on the penny and I guarantee you that it will polish that penny to where it looks like it just come out the mint.

 As for adding waxes, rain-x,WD-40,etc etc, Just food for thought the black,brown,green,white,blue,red rouge bars are compounds in which are made of wax/compounds so natural wax is going to displace water.
-About the only liquid wax that I myself would add to my mix would be Meguiar's Cleaner Wax [linked by editor to product info at Amazon].
+About the only liquid wax that I myself would add to my mix would be Meguiar's Cleaner Wax [affiliate link to product info at Amazon].
 I myself prefer to stay away from Turtle wax of any form. if I was to add Meguiars to my mix I would add about 2 caps full into a 20oz bottle, that should put sufficient enough wax/sealant into your metal.

 Some people say use the Formax brown,green,white,red rouge bars but I find that the Zephyr rouge bars are better and it seems to be 10x easier to whip the mix off of the metal surface.